-60. This Panel will follow the procedure in paragraph 66 of the General Panel Guidelines when making referrals to external reviewers.
-External reviews may be sought in the cases for which members of the Panel do not have the necessary expertise, such as for outputs in languages other than English or Chinese.
+60. This Panel will follow the procedure in paragraph 66 of the General Panel Guidelines when referral to external reviewers for expert advice becomes necessary for panel assessment.
+External reviews may be sought in the cases for which members of the Panel do not have the necessary expertise such as outputs in foreign language or niche research work.